humphrey362/Portfolio/README.md

 <!--Section 1: Introduce your self-->
 ## ABOUT ME

 Hello!
-I'm Humphrey 🤓, a data analyst.
-I specialize in transforming raw data into strategic insights, uncovering trends and patterns to enable informed decision-making.
-I have experience across sales, operations, finance, and I help businesses solve challenges and unlock growth.
+I'm Humphrey 🤓, a data analyst with a background in process engineering.
+I specialize in transforming raw data into strategic insights, uncovering trends and patterns to drive informed decision-making.
+With experience in process engineering, oil and gas operations, sales, and finance, I bring a unique perspective to problem-solving, optimizing systems, improving efficiencies, and leveraging data to unlock business growth.

 <!--Mention your top/relevant skills here - core and soft skills-->